HaremSenpai/Wallpapers/README.md

-# Cool images I found in the internet
+# Cool images I got in the internet